Foreign Language Requirements

 Students in MAS Film and Media Studies, MA/PhD English Education, and MFA Creaive Writing do not have a language requirement.

-Students must demonstrate evidence of a competent knowledge of a natural language other than modern English, to be selected by the student, subject to the approval of the chair of the supervisory committee.
+Students must demonstrate evidence of a competent knowledge of a natural language other than modern English by being able to prove an intermediate reading knowledge in that language.
+This language is to be selected by the student and is subject to approval by the chair of the supervisory committee.
 For PhD students, the language requirement must be completed before the student is eligible to take the Ph.D. examinations.
 This requirement may be met by:

 Language competency is certified by the School of International Letters and Cultures upon satisfactory performance on a foreign language examination.
 The student, in consultation with the advisor or committee chair, will select for translation a book of at least 200 pages (other than fiction or poetry), complete the Application for Graduate Foreign Language Examination at least one month prior to the examination, and deliver the form plus the approved book to the testing supervisor, who will make a copy of the passages you will be translating on the day of the examination and will return the book to you for study.